PythonLinks/MQTT-Topic-Loggin/README.md

 This list of enhancements tells you the limits of what the software does and does not do.
 I am considering making the following changes:

-1. Including a web server in the container
+1. Including a web server in the container.
-2  Including an MQTT broker in the container
+2. Including an MQTT broker in the container.
 3. Including the [Forest Chat Wiki](ForestWiki.com) in the container.
 1. Optionally add a time stamp to each record.
 3. Rotate the files when they get too big.